jbnunn/Alexa-NestThermostat/README.md

 # Alexa-NestThermostat
-Using your Echo with the Alexa Skills Kit to control your Nest Thermostat

 ## Description
-By using your Echo and Alexa Skills Kit and AWS Lambda, you can control your Nest Thermostat through your Amazon Echo.
+Use your Amazon Echo and the Alexa Skills Kit to control your Nest Thermostat.
+You'll create an Alexa Skills Kit (ASK) app that fires off requests to AWS Lambda.
+Lambda in turn will call the NEST API to control a thermostat in your structure.

 ## Usage
 1. Create an Alexa Skills Kit (ASK) app, using the intent schema, custom slot values, and sample utterances in this repo.
 Choose an invocation name like _my Nest_.
 2. Use the code in `main.py` as your Lambda function.
 I use [DynamoDB](https://aws.amazon.com/dynamodb/) as a simple key-value store for my Nest username and password.
 You can do the same, or just `self.username` and `self.password` with your own hardcoded values.
 Additionally, substitute `amzn1.echo-sdk-ams.app.<your-alexa-skills-id>` with the ID of the ASK skill you created.
-(Note: The interactions here with Nest use the Fahrenheit scale.)
 4. Modify your ASK skill with the [ARN](http://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) of your newly created function.
 5. Test your interactions with the ASK console.
 When you've got it working, try it on your Echo: `Alexa, ask my Nest to turn on the heat`, or `Alexa, ask my Nest what the temperature is set to`.

+## Caveats
+- The Nest by default uses the Celsius temperature scale.
+This code does conversion to use Fahrenheit.
+If you wish to use Celsius, look at the functions `temp_in` and `temp_out`, which do the conversions.
+- If you have more than one Nest Thermostat in your structure, you'll have to specify the index of the one you want to control.
+This code defaults to the first unit found when it queries your available thermostats (`index=0`).

 ## Alexa Skills Kit Documentation
 The documentation for the Alexa Skills Kit is available on the [Amazon Apps and Services Developer Portal](https://developer.amazon.com/appsandservices/solutions/alexa/alexa-skills-kit/).